EdHarty/Kris-Kringle/README.md

 -   As a registerd user, I want to register for an account to view my profile.

 Frequent Visitor Goals
--  I want to be able to see the latest blog posts.
+-  I want to be able to see the latest blog posts and reviews.

 ### User Expectations:
 The website should be easy to navigate.